braathwaate/stratego/README.md

 allows it to attack its target.

-This algorithm results in a modest amateur level of play, able to defeat most casual human players and most stratego bots.
+This algorithm results in a modest amateur level of play, able to defeat most casual human players and stratego bots.
 A primary failing of other stratego bots is the lack of bluffing, which allows the AI to easily determine piece ranks without random attack.